Emergence of Hierarchical Emotion Organization in Large Language Models: Emotion Trees and Emotion Recognition across Personas

 \subsection{Alignment with Human Misclassification Patterns}

-In this section, we explore the extend to which LLMs' emotion recognition and bias align with humans through a user study.
+In this section, we explore the extent to which LLMs' emotion recognition and bias align with humans through a user study.

 \paragraph{User Study: Comparing emotion recognition in humans and LLMs. } For our next experiment (Exp.
 3), we conducted a user study to compare emotion recognition accuracy between humans and LLMs, using one randomly selected scenario for each of the 135 emotion words.
-We recruited 60 online participants using Prolific~\citep{palan2018prolific} and asked participants to identify which of six emotions (love, joy, surprise, anger, sadness, and fear they felt most closely matched each sentence.
-As shown in Figs.~\ref{fig:accuracy_chart_human}, Llama exhibits human-like biases in emotion misclassification across different demographic groups, though these biases are more pronounced among human participants.
+We recruited 60 online participants using Prolific~\citep{palan2018prolific} and asked participants to identify which of six emotions (love, joy, surprise, anger, sadness, and fear) they felt most closely matched each sentence.
+Participants ranged in age from 18 to 71 (mean 38.5) and included 32 men and 28 women.
+The main ethnic groups were White (37), Black (16), Mixed (4), and Asian (2).
+Most participants (58) resided in the United States.
+Employment status was diverse (e.g., 26 full-time, 11 part-time, 6 not in paid work), and 8 participants were students.
+As shown in Fig.~\ref{fig:accuracy_chart_human}, Llama exhibits human-like biases in emotion misclassification across different demographic groups, though these biases are more pronounced among human participants.
 For instance, both Black participants and Black personas modeled by Llama are more likely to interpret fear scenarios as anger (Fig.~\ref{fig:accuracy_chart_human}(b)).
 Conversely, female participants and female personas modeled by Llama tend to have the opposite bias, identifying anger scenarios as fear (Fig.~\ref{fig:accuracy_chart_human}(a)).
 Comparing Llama's accuracy in Figs.~\ref{fig:accuracy_chart_disable}(a), (b), and (d) with human accuracy across gender, race, and education in Figs.~\ref{fig:additional_user_study} (Appendix \ref{sec:additional-results}) shows that the LLM reflects each demographic group's emotion recognition performance.

+\paragraph{Fine-tuning on persuasion tasks improves recognition of surprise. } From a psychological standpoint, the emotion of surprise is typically understood as arising from a mismatch between one's expectations and reality, i.e., a prediction error in one's internal model of the world that redirects attention and facilitates belief updating \cite{itti2009bayesian, ortony2022cognitive, scherer2001appraisal}.
+Building on this idea, we hypothesize that LLMs trained with reinforcement learning (RL) may be particularly adept at recognizing surprise.
+In RL, models continually update their parameters in response to prediction errors; because surprise is itself driven by such mismatches, RL-trained models may naturally develop internal representations aligned with this emotion.